Ed Wood: The Sinister Urge

 Wood wrote and directed the exploitation film The Sinister Urge (1960), starring Kenne Duncan, Duke Moore, Dino Fantini, Harvey B. Dunn and Carl Anthony.
-Filmed in just five days, this is the last mainstream film Wood directed, although it has exploitation elements.
+Filmed in just five days, this is the last mainstream film Wood directed.
 The film contains an "eerily prescient" scene, in which Carl Anthony's character states, "I look at this slush, and I try to remember, at one time, I made good movies".
 The scenes of the teenagers at the pizzeria had been previously shot in 1956 for Wood's unfinished juvenile delinquency film, Rock and Roll Hell (a.k.a.
 Hellborn).

 Also in 1960, Wood wrote the screenplay for The Peeper, which he intended as a direct sequel to his 1960 film The Sinister Urge, but it was never produced.

 Wood also contributed to the plot of Jane Mann's 1961 screenplay Anatomy of a Psycho.
 The film was directed by Mann's husband Boris Petroff.

 In 1963, Wood wrote the screenplay for Shotgun Wedding (an exploitation film directed by Boris Petroff about hillbillies marrying child brides in the Ozarks).
 Wood wrote the screenplay from a story idea by Jane Mann.
 Wood's friend, cameraman William C. Thompson, died around this time.